dynamsoft-docs/barcode-reader-docs-mobile/programming/maui/user-guide.md

 Select your device and run the project.

-> Note: If you are running Android on Visual Studio Windows, you have to mannually exclude iOS and Windows platforms.
+> Note: If you are running Android only on Visual Studio Windows, please mannually exclude iOS and Windows platforms.
 Otherwise, the Visual Studio will report type or namespace not found errors.

 ![Exclude iOS and Windows from targets](../assets/maui-exclude.png)